gnickm/lmc-api-util/README.md

 - `res` (required) - express response object
 - `itemDesc` (optional) - description of what was created
 - `resultObj` (optional) - any members of this object will be passed along in the response.
 Useful for GET REST requests that return something.
 - `resultObj.location` (optional) - this will set the location URL of the new entity in the header of the response.
 This is a REST best practice.

 ---
-### makeUpdated(res, itemDesc, resultObj)
+#### respondUpdated(res, itemDesc, resultObj)

 Creates a response JSON message with `result` of OK and creates a message that `itemDesc` was updated.
 HTTP status is set to 200 OK.
 Usually want to